genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/03_cons-technical-details.md

 ## Starting and killing the process

 All Genesis processes can be started or killed using the `startServer` and `killServer` commands.
-But here's the thing; if the consolidator process stops for any reason, you should almost certainly perform a cold start when you restart the process.
+But here's the thing; if the Consolidator process stops for any reason, you should almost certainly perform a cold start when you restart the process.
 This ensures that any changes to data while the process was not running are properly recalculated before any real-time calculations are triggered.

 :::warning
-If you simply restart the consolidator process, then any changes to data that occurred while the process was not running will not be recalculated.
+If you simply restart the Consolidator process, then any changes to data that occurred while the process was not running will not be recalculated.
 Got that?
 The changed data will not be recalculated.
 :::